wmmxk/Deep-learning/Notes/Notes_for_setup_desktop_for_deep_learning.md

+Jan 20, 2020
+1. You installed an incompatible Nvidia driver (340) following the hint when you run nvidia-smi after purge the drive.
+But the screen black out when you reboot.
+So you need to lauch in a secure mode.
+Note that no need to press any key.
+The launch interface offers an options, just choose that and lauch the system.
+Then purge the nvidia driver you installed.

 1. The compability of ubuntu 16.40 with third party drivers:
    After searching GTX 1070 Ubuntu 16.04, I found this blog is very informative except without mentioning this compability issue. (https://www.jayakumar.org/linux/gtx-1070-on-ubuntu-16-04-with-cuda-8-0-and-theano/)
    This issue is because UEFI Secure Boot is enabled by default sind 16.04, so you need to disable Secure Boot or assign a certificate to the nvidia driver.
 (I chose the former solution).